stat-lu/PhdPos_2026/README.md

 The project builds on recent work on whole-genome quantile regression at biobank scale [1], feature-splitting algorithms for ultra-high-dimensional quantile regression [2], and integrated quantile rank testing for gene-level associations [3].

+The supervisory team combines local expertise in statistics, computational methods, and high-dimensional modeling at Lund University with external expertise in statistical genetics and high-dimensional omics at Columbia University.

 #### The candidate

 We are looking for a student that fits the following criteria: